BigSoftVideo/DOTE/export.md

 When exporting to SRT it is best that you focus on [sync-codes](sync-code.md) on the [HEAD line of a neighbourhood](tiers.md), eg. the primary speaker line or a pause line or a timing interval line.
 If you do have sync-codes also on overlapping speaker lines or subtier lines (Mondadaian), then _DOTE_ will ignore them and just use the subtitle timing intervals between the sync-codes on HEAD lines across neighbourhoods.
+_DOTE_ uses an algorithm to select the speech to be displayed, how much to display, and how to treat overlapping speech.

 If you wish to edit and fine-tune your exported subtitles, then we recommend the open source [Subtitle Edit](https://nikse.dk/SubtitleEdit/).